francescocortese/scss_starter_pack/README.md

 # Install browserSync and all the node dependencies that we need
 npm install

-# Start the gulp task and browserSync
-npm start

-# Gulp default generate the build folder
+# Gulp default generate the build folder and start browserSync
 gulp

-# Gulp run generate the build folder and run browserSync
+# Gulp run only generate the build folder
 gulp run

 ```